Post-master’s Certificate in Educational Leadership

 - At least two years of experience in a school setting, which must be in a licensed instructional personnel position

-- Statement of Purpose that answers the following questions:
+- Statement of Intent that answers the following questions:

 — This is a program focusing on leadership.
 What are your reasons for applying to this program and what are the goals you will strive to achieve?